elviswangari/alx-low_level_programming/0x02-functions_nested_loops/README.md

-File 0-holberton.c is a program that prints Holberton, followed by a new line.
+File 0-putchar.c is a program that prints _putchar, followed by a new line.

 File 1-alphabet.c is a function that prints the alphabet, in lowercase, followed by a new line.